It’s the most important moment in your relationship.

 You can send targeted emails to people, and this is how:

-- Find out their interests based on link clicks, form fields they submit, or site tracking
+- Find out their interests based on link clicks, form fields they submit, site tracking, or other contact actions

 - Send emails with content that appeals to those specific interests